What Are the Top 10 PowerPoint 2016 New Features?

 As one of the important applications in Microsoft Office, PowerPoint is already packed with a wide range of graphical and communication tools.
-Although there aren’t any dramatic changes, the latest version, PowerPoint 2016, brings some new enhancements to this top presentation program.
+Although there aren’t any dramatic changes, the latest version, PowerPoint 2016 (PowerPoint 2019 is now the latest version of the stand-alone licensed version of PowerPoint), brings some new enhancements to this top presentation program.
 Let’s take a closer look at these PowerPoint 2016 new features:

 With the new PowerPoint Designer, as soon as you insert an image, the Design Ideas panel opens on the right, offering several layout options for the graphical design of the current slide.
 Pick a layout, then continue adding more content to your slide.
 If none of the suggestions appeal to you, then close the panel and create your own layouts.
 You can also trigger this option by choosing Design > Design Ideas.
 This feature is still developing, and so, it won’t always work for your presentation.
 Some limitations are that your presentation needs to be formatted with a preset PowerPoint theme (not a custom theme or one you’ve downloaded from a different source) and your slide has either the Title or Title + Content slide layout.
 There may be times, however, when you see some quick, easy layout choices that improve the look of your slide.